ms-studio/img-gallery/README.md

 img-gallery
 ===========

-A little WordPress module used for the creating of image galleries.
+A little WordPress module used for the display of image galleries.
 It works together with [Advanced Custom Fields](http://www.advancedcustomfields.com/), using the [Gallery Field](http://www.advancedcustomfields.com/add-ons/gallery-field/) add-on.

 ## Implementation